zchampion/QualityAssessmentTools/README.md

 * Product's [sprint](https://github.com/SoftwareExtensionRenovators/QualityAssessmentTools/blob/master/documents/CurrentSprint.md) for the current delivery
 * [Life Cycle Process](https://github.com/SoftwareExtensionRenovators/QualityAssessmentTools/blob/master/documents/LifeCycleProcess.md) that our team is using to develop the product

+#### Licenses

+This extension utilizes several tools that come with their own licenses.
+Licenses for specific tools can be found in their individual directories under [src](https://github.com/SoftwareExtensionRenovators/QualityAssessmentTools/tree/master/src/QAT/com/SoftwareExtensionRenovators/toolbox).